2014 Annual Security Report & Fire Safety Report

 In March CI supports Safe Spring Break Week by sponsoring an on-campus educational fair.
 Through innovative programming, students receive information on responsible alcohol use, driving safety, sexual safety and personal safety.

-Personal Counseling Services, a work group within the Division of Student Affairs, provides for overall coordination of the Alcohol, Tobacco and Other Drug (ATOD) education efforts on campus.
+Counseling & Psychological Services, a work group within the Division of Student Affairs, provides for overall coordination of the Alcohol, Tobacco and Other Drug (ATOD) education efforts on campus.
 ATOD staff is located in Bell Tower East, 1865 and may be reached at 805-437-2088.
 ATOD resources are also available at:

 Dean of Students